- What is it?

 - Performing audits at installations to assist with compliance

-- Working with the Army Environmental Division of the ACSIM Installation Services Directorate (ISE) and the Installation Management Command (IMCOM) to develop compliance strategies
+- Working with the DCS, G-9 and the U.S. Army Installation Management Command (IMCOM) to develop compliance strategies

 - Tracking the Army's progress on meeting DoD and Army environmental goals